darkreapyre/Athena-HOL/Lab2/README.md

 4. Click on **Tables**, under Data Catalog on the left column.

-5. If you look under **Tables**, you can see the three new tables that were created under the database `<username>-taxianalysis`.
+5. If you look under **Tables**, you can see the three new tables that were created under the database `<username>`.

    ![glue4](https://s3-us-west-2.amazonaws.com/reinvent2017content-abd313/lab3/glue_4.PNG)

 6. The crawler used the built-in classifiers and identified the tables as CSV, inferred the columns/data types, and collected a set of properties for each table.
 If you look in each of those table definitions, you see the number of rows for each dataset found and that the columns don’t match between tables.
-As an example, clicking on the `<username>yellow` table, you can see the yellow dataset for January 2017 with 8.7 million rows, the location on S3, and the various columns found.
+As an example, clicking on the `<username>-yellow` table, you can see the yellow dataset for January 2017 with 8.7 million rows, the location on S3, and the various columns found.

    ![glue5](https://s3-us-west-2.amazonaws.com/reinvent2017content-abd313/lab3/glue_5.PNG)